Editions de Parfums Dans Tes Bras (2008): Futuristic-Nostalgic Violets {Perfume Review & Musings}

 The Coolness of a Guerlain

-I am also tempted to think that these other perfumes can even be perceived as flegmatic ones as well and I am encouraged to do so even more when remembering the English heritage of Guerlain.
+I am also tempted to think that those other perfumes can even be perceived as flegmatic ones as well and I am encouraged to do so even more so when remembering the English heritage of Guerlain.
 Let us not forget that Pierre François Pascal Guerlain did his apprenticeship in perfumery in England before returning to France and establishing his house in 1828.
 Après L'Ondée incidentally to me is the perfect embodiment of the atmosphere of a damp countryside walk taken by a heroine in a Jane Austen novel.

 Stunning nuances of violets appear in Dans Tes Bras ranging from pastel mauve to dark black violet with a faint sensation of crushed green leaves.
 The perfume progressively gains in a sense of transparent gauzy sensuality; it is both warm and crystalline, with a hint of the smell of freshly ironed clean sheets.
-It thus smells both ancient and au goût du jour (the laundry accord, which might indicate a nod to the US market) artfully choosing a smell that is unmistakably of the end of the 20th century and beginning of the 21st century yet offers an atemporal, slightly nostalgic quality.
+It thus smells both ancient and au goût du jour (the laundry accord, which might indicate a nod to the US market) artfully choosing a smell that is unmistakably of the end of the 20th century and beginning of the 21st century, yet offers an atemporal, slightly nostalgic quality.

-Après L'Ondée remains there in the background like an image of the perfume reflecting itself in rippling water, a ghostly seductive presence, a faded yet accurate and precise rendition of it with the same level of tangible reality as a palely wan Daguerreotype framed in an unknown, new material.
+Après L'Ondée remains there in the background like an image of the perfume reflecting itself in rippling water, a ghostly seductive presence, a faded yet accurate and precise rendition of it with the same level of tangible reality as a palely wan Daguerreotype framed in an unknown, modernistic and new material.

 Dans Tes Bras is a stunningly beautiful scent offering qualities of subtlety, refinement and intimacy.
-In it warmth is always paired with coldness.
+In it, warmth is always paired with coldness.

 For an explanation of some of the perfumery ideas behind the scent, see previous post